k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 B. Run **createSeqFlowsOnlyFromTemplates.flow** from the Shared Objects ScriptsforTemplates folder.
 The flow has 2 [Inner Flows](/articles/19_Broadway/22_broadway_flow_inner_flows.md) that first create a Broadway flow for each sequence in the **TDMSeqList** Actor and then create an Actor from each flow.
 The generated sequence flows invoke the [MaskingSequence Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to get the new sequence value and populate the source and target IDs in the TDM_SEQ_MAPPING table under the k2masking keyspace.

    Note: This flow should run once per TDM implementation and not per each LU, as the sequences are used across several LUs in the TDM project.
-   The sequences flows and Actors are created under **Shared Objects**, enabling several LUs to use a Sequence Actor.
+   The sequences' flows and Actors are created under **Shared Objects**, enabling several LUs to use a Sequence Actor.

 ### Populate the Sequence Mapping Table to Add the Sequence Actors to the Load Flows

-The **TDMSeqSrc2TrgMapping** table has been added in tdm 7.3 to automatically add the sequence actors to the load flows.
+The **TDMSeqSrc2TrgMapping** table has been added in TDM 7.3 to automatically add the sequence actors to the load flows.
 Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence actors and the target tables' columns.
 A sequence actor can be mapped into a different table and a different LU.

 See the below example: